-A cruise ship call at Thunder Bay (Sault Ste Marie, Ontario Canada) and Manitoulin Island (Little Current, Ontario Canada) scheduled for early-June 2020 was cancelled due to the Coronavirus (COVID-19) pandemic.
+A cruise ship call at Thunder Bay (Sault Ste Marie, Ontario Canada) and Manitoulin Island (Little Current, Ontario Canada) scheduled for early-June 2020 was canceled due to the COVID-19 pandemic.

-The top-luxury cruise company Hapag-Lloyd cancelled the voyage of the 175-passenger ship Hanseatic Inspiration as part of a fleetwide cruising suspension.
+The top-luxury company Hapag-Lloyd canceled the Great Lakes voyage of the 175-passenger ship Hanseatic Inspiration as part of a fleetwide cruising suspension.
 The Hamburg Germany-based company (part of TUI Cruises) announced it was bringing its fleet back in Germany with 4 of its 5 ships headed for homeport berthing.

 Hanseatic Inspiration was scheduled to arrive in Port Hamburg on May 2 after the last of its passengers were disembarked on March 21.